knative/client/docs/cmd/kn_service_apply.md

       --scale-init int                    Initial number of replicas with which a service starts.
 Can be 0 or a positive integer.
       --scale-max int                     Maximum number of replicas.
       --scale-min int                     Minimum number of replicas.
+      --scale-window string               Duration to look back for making auto-scaling decisions.
+The service is scaled to zero if no request was received in during that time. (eg: 10s)
       --service-account string            Service account name to set.
 An empty argument ("") clears the service account.
 The referenced service account must exist in the service's namespace.
       --user int                          The user ID to run the container (e.g., 1001).
       --volume stringArray                Add a volume from a ConfigMap (prefix cm: or config-map:) or a Secret (prefix secret: or sc:).
 Example: --volume myvolume=cm:myconfigmap or --volume myvolume=secret:mysecret.
 You can use this flag multiple times.
 To unset a ConfigMap/Secret reference, append "-" to the name, e.g. --volume myvolume-.